Derby Active FAQs

 There's something for everyone at our leisure centres.

-At Derby Arena, you can enjoy our state-of-the-art gym, group exercise studios, group cycling sessions, cycle track, infield sports courts and cultural events.
+At Derby Arena, you can enjoy our modern gym, group exercise studios, group cycling sessions, cycle track, infield sports courts and cultural events.

-At Springwood Leisure Centre, you can use our recently refurbished gym, group exercise studios, squash courts, sports hall (suitable for badminton, table tennis, basketball and more) and an on-site library.
+At Springwood Leisure Centre, you can use our recently refurbished gym, group exercise studios, squash courts, a sports hall (suitable for badminton, table tennis, basketball, and more), and an on-site library.

 Do I need to book in advance?

 We would recommend you book in advance for all sessions and activities taking place to avoid disappointment.

 Can I use the gym as a casual member or do I need a monthly membership?

 Yes, you can use the gym facilities as a casual pay-as-you-go user, but if you come more than once a week you'll probably save money with one of our memberships.